statico/imposter-attack-2024/README.md

 ## target

-This is the code that runs on the ESP32 devices, which communicate with the relay, which communicates with the scoreboard.
+This is the code that runs on the ESP32 devices, which communicate with the bridge, which communicates with the scoreboard.
 Get started [downloading the firmware](https://micropython.org/download/ESP32_GENERIC/) and modifying `01_flash.sh` with the path to the firmware.
 Then run `01_flash.sh` to flash the MicroPython firmware to the ESP32, then run `02_install.sh` to install the code and dependencies.

 When iterating quickly, it's easiest to keep the ESP32 plugged in use `devtool.py` to watch the `target` directory for changes and automatically copy files to the ESP32.

 In the field when devices aren't connected, I use [uOTA](https://github.com/mkomon/uota) to update the firmware over the wifi network.
 The devices don't connect to the wifi network until requested to update.
 This requires running a simple HTTP server (I run `npx http-server -p 4444` in the `webroot` directory) and then running `03_update.sh` to build a tarball and trigger the update.
 The devices will connect to the wifi network and update themselves.

-## relay
+## bridge

-This is a simple relay that receives messages from the ESP-NOW network and sends them to the serial port.
+This is a simple bridge that receives messages from the ESP-NOW network and sends them to the serial port.
 It also receives messages from the serial port and sends them to the ESP-NOW network.
 This is how the targets communicate with scoreboard.
+All devices speak JSON.

 You can use the `01_flash.sh` command to flash the MicroPython firmware to the ESP32.
 Then you can use the standard `mpremote` command to copy `main.py` to the board, or use my own `devtool.py` command if you want to make frequent changes.